SamDaBest0312/Sam_BlueStampPortfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

-My second milestone was assembling and coding my robot controller.
-It's made with custom parts, a joystick, an acrylic plate, and a 9V Battery.
-On the remote is a wireless transmitter that is also placed on the robot, bridging their Bluetooth connection.
-This remote will help me move my robot around, which will be displayed at demo night.
-So far, the project has been surprisingly hard, as countless minor errors can affect the trajectory of the final product.
-For example, in my code, when entering the hexadecimal keys for my robot's address, I uppercased the X instead of lowercasing it.
-This resulted in my controller being unable to move my robot, as the ID needs to start with 0x, not 0X.
-Overall, the biggest challenge was learning how to use the Arduino IDE and applying my knowledge to ensure my controller is specific to my robot.
-Overcoming this challenge was a big step in my Hexapod journey.
-My next milestone is creating a functional battery holder for my robot along with a few modifications.
+Since my first milestone, I have assembled and programmed my Hexapod's wireless controller.
+The controller is built using custom parts, an acrylic plate, a joystick, a 9V battery, and a wireless transmitter.
+A matching transmitter is installed on the Hexapod, allowing the controller and robot to communicate wirelessly.
+This is an important step because it will allow me to control the robot's movements during Demo Night.

+One thing that has surprised me is how even the smallest mistakes can have a huge impact on the project.
+While programming the controller, I accidentally entered the robot's address as **0X** instead of **0x**.
+Since Arduino requires the lowercase **x** for hexadecimal values, the controller could not connect to my robot.
+Although the mistake was small, it took careful troubleshooting to identify and fix.

+The biggest challenge I overcame during this milestone was learning to use the Arduino IDE and understanding how to program the controller so it communicated specifically with my Hexapod.
+Through trial and error, I became much more confident in both programming and debugging.

+Before my final milestone, I still need to build a secure battery holder for the robot, make a few final modifications, and thoroughly test the Hexapod to ensure it is ready to be demonstrated successfully at Demo Night.

 # First Milestone